 “We used melatonin (3–9 mg/day) which could ameliorate problem sleep behaviors remarkably, as well as %tonic activity in Polysomnographic (PSG) variables.
 In the present study, melatonin was reconfirmed to be effective in RBD symptoms, especially for patients with low melatonin secretion, while its mechanism was not clearly known in the present study.”

 Taking the best melatonin supplement available each night can help regulate your sleep cycle whether you have too much REM sleep or not enough.

 Cancer Prevention & Treatment

 Another important one of the many melatonin benefits is in combating a wide array of cancers.
-This includes: breast cancer, liver cancer, non-small cell lung cancer, and brain metastases emanating from solid tumors.
+This includes: breast cancer, liver cancer, non-small cell lung cancer, prostate cancer and brain metastases emanating from solid tumors.